-Prepare your certified passport copies, certified copies of ID cards, birth certificates, marriage certificates, insurance policies, and medical certificates.
+In addition to application forms, prepare your certified passport copies, certified copies of ID cards, birth certificates, marriage certificates, insurance policies, medical certificates, and police clearance certificates. .

 St. Kitts and Nevis allows dual citizenship, so you can keep your old citizenship(s).
 And any of your offspring and their future generations will automatically qualify as St. Kitts and Nevis citizens.

 More About St. Kitts and Nevis